-I am a postdoctoral researcher at Center for Experimental and Applied Economics at the University of Delaware.
+I am an assistant professor at the Department of Agricultural and Applied Economics at the University of Georgia.

 Feel free to contact me at firstname.lastname@example.org

 Ph.D. in Agricultural and Resource Economics, 2021